 Horizontal topics:

 Enlargement.
 The activities help the candidate countries to better integrate with EU member states in field of EU fishery policies and compliance of non-EU countries with EU Acquis in the fields of fisheries, environmental protection, training and education.
+In more detail, the enlargement activities are related to the EU acquis Chapters 8 (competition), 12 (food safety and veterinary policy), 13 (Fisheries), 18 (statistics), 20 (enterprise and industrial policy), 25 (science and research), 26 (education and culture), 27 (environment), 28 (consumer and health protection).

 Capacity building.
 The activities have a strong focus on capacity building and training e.g. related to diversifying activities for fishermen, sustainability, new technology and practices as well as funding opportunities in the fields of fisheries and aquaculture.